jeftegoes/DesignPatternsOverviewAndExamples/README.md

   - Parent template method invoked.
 - Template Method, allows us to define the "skeleton" of the algorithm, with concrete implementations defined in subclasses.

-### 7.5.2.
+### 7.6.2.
 Summary

 - Define an algorithm at a high level.
 - Define constituent parts as abstract method/properties.
 - Inherit the algorithm class providing necessary overrides.

+## 7.7.
+Visitor

+- Allows adding extra behaviors to entire hierarchies of classes.
+- Typically a tool for structure traversal rather than anything else.

+### 7.7.1.
+Motivation

+- Need to define a new operation on an entire class hierarchy.
+  - E.g., make a document model printable to HTML/Markdown
+- Do not want to keep modifying every class in the hierarchy.
+- Need access to the non-common aspects of classes in the hierarchy.
+  - I.e., an extension method won't do.
+- Create an external component to handle rendering.
+  - But avoid explicitly type checks.
+- A pattern where a component (visitor) is allowed to traverse the entire inheritance hierarchy.
+- Implemented by propagating a single `visit()` method throughout the entire hierarchy.

+### 7.7.2.
+Summary

+- C#
+  - Propagate an accept `(Visitor visitor)` method throughout the entire hierarchy.
+  - Create a visitor with Visit(Foo), Visit(Bar), ... for each element in the hierarchy.
+  - Each `accept()` simply calls `visitor.Visit(this)`.
+  - Using `dynamic`, we can invoke right overload based on argument type alone (dynamic dispatch).
+- Python
+  - OOP double-dispatch approach is not necessary in Python.
+  - Make a visitor, decorating each "overload" with `@visitor`.
+  - Call `visit()` and the entire structure gets traversed.

-## 7.6.
+## 7.8.
 Behavioral Summary

 # 8. Duck Typing Mixins

 - The `IScalar<T>` mixing is a real-world mixing.
-- It's used in situations where you want a 'true' implementation of a Composite pattern, i.e., when you want composite objects and scalar object to be both enumerable.
+- It's used in situations where you want a "true" implementation of a Composite pattern, i.e., when you want composite objects and scalar object to be both enumerable.